Judge won’t stop vaccine mandate for NYC cops, other workers

 PBA President Pat Lynch said in a statement that the ruling “sets the city up for a real crisis” and will “inevitably result in fewer cops available to protect our city.”

 As of Tuesday, 73% of police department personnel had gotten at least one vaccine dose, Police Commissioner Dermot Shea told WPIX-TV on Wednesday.
+The NYPD did not provide specific answers when asked how it will manage personnel levels and public safety if one-quarter of its workforce — including thousands of officers — is put on unpaid leave for noncompliance.

-The fire department reported a vaccination rate of 68%.
-A firefighters union said it was holding a rally Thursday outside Mayor Bill de Blasio’s official residence, Gracie Mansion, to protest the mandate.
+The fire department reported a vaccination rate of 68% as of Wednesday.
+A firefighters union said it was holding a rally Thursday outside Mayor Bill de Blasio’s residence to protest the mandate.

+Fire Commissioner Daniel Nigro said in a statement Wednesday night that the FDNY “will use all means at our disposal, including mandatory overtime, mutual aid from other EMS providers, and significant changes to the schedules of our members to ensure continuity of operations.”

+A lawyer for the city said police officers, firefighters and other affected city workers will be given back pay if the judge ultimately sides with the police union, which argued that the vaccine mandate is arbitrary, capricious and an abuse of discretion.

 Also Wednesday, a federal appeals panel presiding in another mandate-related case seemed to be supportive of arguments that a New York state vaccine mandate for health care workers does not violate their Constitutional rights even though the mandate doesn’t provide religious exemptions.